NumesSanguis/FACSvatar/docs/advanced/multi_machines.rst

 Modules
 -------
+**TODO** Overview of which modules connect, and which modules bind to what port by default.

 Python
 ^^^^^^

-1. Setup Python on all machines involved, see :doc:`firstrun`.
+1. Setup Python on all machines involved, see :doc:`../modules/firstrun`.
 2. Navigate with a terminal inside a terminal folder, e.g. ``cd FACSvatar/modules/input_facsfromcsv``
 3. Add the IP of the machine that the module you want to **connect** to is running on (bind is always the host machine), e.g.: ``python main.py --pub_ip 192.168.xxx.xxx``.